Unique Classification

 length_valid

-Length of core detected in 5cm tile used for prediction
+Length of core detected as defined by depth_from and depth_to used for prediction

 class name

-Certain quantity of columns based on name and number of trained classes.
-Each row shows proportional prediction percentage of each class for that interval (adds up to 100%).
+A certain quantity of columns based on the name and number of trained classes.
+Each row shows a proportional prediction percentage of each class for that interval (adds up to 100%).

 Raw Data Files